G1ANT-Robot/G1ANT.Tutorials/Sdk/Create-Addon.md

 1. Rename file **AddonNameAddon.cs** to **Addon.cs** in Visual Studio

-## Step 7 - Push solution to GITHub
+## Step 7 - Push solution to GitHub

 1. Right click on the solution name
 2. Click **Commit**